Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 [17] “IEC 61010-2-081 - safety requirements for electrical equipment for measurement, control, and laboratory use – part 2-081: Particular requirements for automatic and semi-automatic laboratory equipment for analysis and other purposes | Engineering360,” GlobalSpec, https://standards.globalspec.com/std/13207536/IEC%2061010-2-081 (accessed Sep.
 21, 2024).
 [18] R. Awati, “What is EEPROM (electrically erasable programmable read-only memory)?,” WhatIs, https://www.techtarget.com/whatis/definition/EEPROM-electrically-erasable-programmable-read-only-memory#:~:text=Finally%2C%20different%20voltages%20are%20required,data%20from%20or%20onto%20EEPROM. (accessed Oct.
 25, 2024).
 [19] D. Mercer and Antoniu Miclaus Download PDF and A. Miclaus, “ADALM1000 SMU training topic 11: Frequency compensated voltage dividers,” ADALM1000 SMU Training Topic 11: Frequency Compensated Voltage Dividers | Analog Devices, https://www.analog.com/en/resources/analog-dialogue/studentzone/studentzone-november-2018.html#:~:text=A%20problem%20seen%20at%20high%20frequencies%20is%20that,to%20introduce%20capacitors%20in%20parallel%20to%20the%20resistors. (accessed Oct.
 25, 2024).
+[20] Electrical4U, “Optoisolators: What they are and how they work,” Electrical4U, https://www.electrical4u.com/optoisolator-construction-and-operating-principle-of-optoisolator/#:~:text=Some%20of%20the%20advantages%20of%20optoisolators%20are%3A%201,can%20handle%20high%20switching%20speeds%20and%20data%20rates. (accessed Oct.
+25, 2024).

 ### Statement of Contribution: